myPOS blog Tips

 Although it may be unpleasant to have your contactless payment declined, it is most likely the result of one of the situations we described above.

-In this blog post, we’ve covered some of the reasons why your contactless card might not be working in some instances.
+In this blog post, we’ve covered some of the reasons why your contactless card might not be working in certain instances.
+Armed with these details, you can now make safer and more informed contactless purchases.

 Learn more about card payments and card machines